badlydressedboy/win-health-monitor/ReadMe.txt

-# win-health-monitor
-Windows program to check health of multiple windows installations

-# Use
-Use MonitoredServers.xml to specify drives and free space thresholds
+﻿Use MonitoredServers.xml to specify drives and free space thresholds

 Use ServerHealthCheck.exe.config to setup email